 The Digital Decade policy programme 2030 sets up a monitoring and cooperation mechanism to achieve the common objectives and targets for Europe's digital transformation.

-As a first step under the policy programme, the Commission has now defined the key performance indicators (KPIs), in an implementing act.
+As a first step under the policy programme, the Commission has defined the key performance indicators (KPIs), in the 2023 implementing act.
 The KPIs are based on the preexisting DESI exercise that measures the state of the digital transformation in Europe each year.
 Then the Commission, in cooperation with the Member States has published the EU-level trajectories to assess whether the progress observed for each target is sufficient to reach the 2030 values.
-Each year the Commission will publish the State of the Digital Decade report in which it will measure and assess the progress towards the EU level trajectories and the ultimate Digital Decade targets and recommend further actions and efforts, where needed.
-The first State of the Digital Decade report was published in 2023.
+Each year the Commission publishes the State of the Digital Decade report, in which it measures and assesses the progress towards the Digital Decade targets and objectives and the EU level trajectories and recommend further actions and efforts, where needed.
+The first State of the Digital Decade report was published in 2023 and the second on 2024.

 Multi-country projects